jayantur13/Youtube_video_to_audio_converter/README.md

 http://youtubeinmp3.com/api or any other

 # Limation
-Not able to convert videos of longer duration
+Not able to convert videos of longer duration ( more than 5-8 mins,try & check )

 # What more can be done ?
 You can get the metadata of the youtube file by using curl or api of youtube under some policies.